-Tilton on the Hill has very poor bus services, with only Rural Rider services operating.
+Tilton on the Hill has no bus services since the withdrawal of the Rural Rider services.
 Broadband speeds are generally poor and sporadic but an upgrade to fibre optic broadband is planned for 2015/2016.
 The village has 2 key services and a Post Office Outreach service.
 Leicester and Melton Mowbray are both within 10 miles offering an extended range of services, facilities and employment opportunities.